-Though the practice of artificial intelligence (AI) was different when John McCarthy coined the term in 1955, advancements in the field have allowed researchers and doctors to improve how cancer is diagnosed.
+Though the practice of artificial intelligence (AI) was different when John McCarthy coined the term in 1955, advancements in the field still help researchers and doctors to improve how cancer is diagnosed.

 The duration of time from exposure to asbestos and the development of malignant mesothelioma can take decades.
 On top of a long latency period, mesothelioma patients are typically diagnosed in later stages, when life expectancy is reduced.